aricin/apple-crisp/README.md

 netlify env:set APP_ID your-app-id
 ```

-### Step 4: Set Firebase Rules
+### Step 4: Set Firebase Rules with the Realtime Database
-This is how the app is kept secure.
+This is how Firebase intends to keep the app secure.

 ```
 {